 One of the first things we teach the campers is, “I come first in my life.”
 There are two guiding principles that we have here at Utopia Wellness.
 They both connect to trusting themselves and loving themselves unconditionally.
 There is a whiteboard on the wall that says, “What do you need to unconditionally trust yourself?”
 The answer is, to love me unconditionally.

 Once we have identified the sacred cows that are preventing the camper from healing, we challenge the camper to look more deeply into what the camper is saying to themselves.
 They are saying, “I am not enough.”
 Somewhere in the camper’s lifetime, this negative message has been sent to them and they have accepted this belief to the point that they have disease manifesting in their body.
-The body is the great communicator, creating symptoms which indicate the camper is not in balance, which is why disease is present.
-The disease, cancer, is a wakeup call for the camper to make changes.
+The body is a great communicator, creating symptoms that indicate the camper is not in balance, which is why the disease is present.
+The disease, cancer, is a wake-up call for the camper to make changes.

 The way we address these issues of change with the campers is through individual sessions and in a weekly group session.
 Both ways allow the camper to look at themselves in order to make a shift in their perception of themselves as a victim or as being powerless.
 Group sessions offer the campers a mirror of themselves when they listen to other campers speak and see themselves struggling with similar issues.
 The group allows the campers to see their blind spots and have them revealed in order to heal.
 Awareness allows the camper to make new choices in how they want to respond to situations rather than react to them out of old habits.
 The camper is empowered to make choices to be at peace, to find joy, and to be happy.
 Hope is now being generated from the inside, in the present moment, and not be relied upon from an outside source of the future.